markhm/sharepoint-treebrowser/README.md

 SharePoint TreeBrowser
 ======================
-_Has your SharePoint library become slightly unorganised over time?_
+_Have your SharePoint libraries become slightly unorganised over time?_

 This tool visualises exported metadata exported from one or more SharePoint libraries.
-It will help you understand 1) where documents are, 2) which structure or governing rules are missing and 3) what needs to be done to bring a bit of order and keep your teams productive.
+It will help you understand 1) where documents are, 2) which structure and governing rules are missing and 3) what needs to be done to bring a bit of order and keep your teams productive.

 _This page is work in progress and the release of the SharePoint TreeBrowser is pending._